Igho-Godwin/lego-api/README.md

 RABBITMQ_PORT=5672
 RABBITMQ_URL=amqp://user:password@localhost:5672

-You can use .env.example as a refrence
+You can use .env.example as a reference

 - Install all the dependancies by running the `npm install`
 - install postgre, redis and rabbitmq by running `docker compose up`